We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 - Choose and prepare the lapbook printables you want to use with your student.

-- Enjoy a week of learning all about bats.
+- Enjoy a week of reading Stellaluna and learning all about bats.

 Get Your Free Stellaluna Unit Study & Lapbook